 High Yield Savings Accounts

 Interest rates on cash savings accounts aren’t very high these days, with the national average on savings accounts coming in at 0.09% as of March 2020.
-You can get some better-than-average rates from a number of online savings accounts.
-Bankrate.com notes that Comenity Direct Bank, Popular Direct, WebBank, Citibank, Vio Bank, HSBC Direct, Synchrony Bank, and Ally Bank have among the higher annual percentage yields (APYs).
+You can get some better-than-average rates from a number of online savings accounts, such as those from Comenity Direct Bank, Popular Direct, WebBank, Citibank, Vio Bank, and HSBC Direct, among others.

 Money Market Accounts